Deploying a YDB cluster on virtual or bare-metal servers

 Alert

-The following step will delete all partitions on the specified disks.
-Make sure that you specified the disks that have no other data!
+The next operation will delete all partitions on the specified disk.
+Make sure that you specified a disk that contains no external data.

 sudo LD_LIBRARY_PATH=/opt/ydb/lib /opt/ydb/bin/ydbd admin bs disk obliterate /dev/disk/by-partlabel/ydb_disk_ssd_01

-Perform this operation for each disk that will be used for data storage.
+Perform this operation for each disk to be used for YDB data storage.

 Prepare configuration files